 Counseling at the Beginning is a thorough, practice-based guide for counselors who serve the mental health needs of very young children and their families.
-Chapters based on current developmental psychology research prepare mental health, school, and addictions counselors to work with pregnant women and children under the age of five.
+Chapters based on current developmental psychology research prepare mental health, school, and addictions counselors to work with pregnant women and children under the age of 5.
 Discussion of topics such as brain development, self-regulation, trauma, prenatal alcohol and drug exposure, and toxic stress prepares providers to meet the needs of this growing area of practice.
 Concrete information about how and when to intervene, written by experts working in the field, is accompanied by lists of resources for further learning at the end of each chapter.

 "This comprehensive resource is grounded in theory and cutting-edge research, offering a holistic view of young people.
 Throughout the book, child and adolescent counselors have access to developmentally appropriate strategies for prevention, treatment, and advocacy, which will undoubtedly have a lasting positive impact in the lives of many children and their families."—Simone Lambert, PhD, LPC, NCC, counseling core faculty at Capella University and president (2018-2019) of the American Counseling Association